railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_earth.rst

 **KML File:**

-If you want to use google_earth module you have to know about what is kml file and how to use it on google/map.
+To use the google_earth module you must know what a kml file is and how to use it on google/map.

 .. tip::  KML

-    KML is a file format used to display geographic data in an Earth browser such as Google Earth, Google Maps, and Google Maps for mobile.
+    KML is a file format used to display geographic data in an Earth browser such as Google Earth, Google Maps and Google Maps for mobile.
 KML uses a tag-based structure with nested elements and attributes and is based on the XML standard.
-All tags are case-sensitive and must be appear exactly as they are listed in the KML Reference.
+All tags are case-sensitive and must appear exactly as they are listed in the KML Reference.
 The Reference indicates which tags are optional.
 Within a given element, tags must appear in the order shown in the Reference.

 For more information: